malthelange/CLVM/README.md

 opam install coq-stdpp
 ```

-After completing the procedures above, run `make` to build the development, and
-`make html` to build the documentation.
-The documentation will be located in the
-docs folder after `make html`.
+To build this project run "make" in the [execution](execution/) folder.
 ## Structure of the project

-The [embedding](embedding/) folder contains the development of the embedding.
+The [embedding](embedding/) folder contains the ConCert development of the embedding.
-The [execution](execution/) folder contains the formalization of the smart
-contract execution layer, which allows reasoning about interacting contracts.
+The [execution](execution/) folder contains the ConCert formalization of the smart contract execution layer, which allows reasoning about interacting contracts.

-The [CL Interpreter](execution/CLInterp) folder contains the CL interpreter and theory.
+The [CLVM Interpreter](execution/CLInterp) folder contains the CLVM compilation scheme and theory.

-## Notes for developers

-The [execution](execution/) subproject can be built independently via running `make` in the `execution` folder.
-This also means that the `_CoqProject` file inside the `execution` folder musdt be manually kept in sync with the main `_CoqProject` in the root.
->>>>>>> upstream/master